usc-mrel/midfield_hexagonal_sampling/README.md

-# Hexagonal Sampling for Accelerated SEMAC in 0.55T
+# Hexagonal Sampling for Accelerated SEMAC at 0.55T

 This repository contains the code and datasets for **"Acceleration of SEMAC at 0.55T using hexagonal sampling"**, by Bahadir Alp Barlas, Kubra Keskin, Bochao Li, Brian A. Hargreaves, and Krishna S. Nayak.